 If this is the first time you’re putting up a tree, you should be looking at the options you have available.
 Live trees, while they make for incredible decorations inside the house, can leave behind a lot of clean up when you get rid of them.
 If you’ve had to sweep up a mountain of pine needles after the tree comes down, you know how much maintenance they are.
 On the other hand, artificial trees are easy to mount up and take down, with only a little bit of fuss.
 If you’re a firm believer in collecting Christmas lights, several sets are great for long-term use.
-However, Christmas decorations might need to be refreshed from year to year.
+However, the Christmas decor might need to be refreshed from year to year.
 Older decorations can come out of storage, but they lose a little more of their luster with each passing year.
 Lights, too, can be fixed, replacing older bulbs with new ones.
 Unfortunately, these fixes don’t deal with kinks and shorts in the electrical lines of the bulbs.
 Some lights are designed to start coming apart after a few years of storage, and these can be a fire hazard if you keep putting them up after they start disintegrating.

 Planning Happens Early